Be confident in the quality of the German translation you buy

 You may also come across the ASTM F2575-14 “Standard Guide for Quality Assurance in Translation”.

-this is not a standard but rather a set of “guidelines”, approved by the ASTM (American Society for Testing and Materials).
+However, this is not a standard but rather a set of “guidelines”, approved by the ASTM (American Society for Testing and Materials).

-all stakeholders in the translation process, and to help new buyers of language services get a good translation from their chosen German translation service.
+It is aimed at all stakeholders in the translation process, and to help new buyers of language services get a good translation from their chosen German translation service.

 According to the ATA,